Rohansi/Californium/README.md

 Californium
 ===========

-2D game engine using C# and SFML
+Californium is a 2D game engine utilizing C# and SFML.NET.